ducndc/ardupilot/BUILD.md

     ```sh
     ./waf configure --board skyviper-v2450
-    ./waf copter
+    ./waf rover
     ```

     If building for the bebop2 the binary must be built statically:

     ```sh
     ./waf configure --board bebop --static
-    ./waf copter
+    ./waf rover
     ```

-    The "arducopter" binary should appear in the `build/<board-name>/bin` directory.
+    The "ardurover" binary should appear in the `build/<board-name>/bin` directory.

 * **List available boards**